CaptCayde/CaptCayde.github.io/_posts/2021-02-16-Fire-Knight.markdown

 #### Sound Effects
 <p></p>

 I used Garageband to create the soundtrack you hear within the game.
-It features a simulated electric piano and string instruments that I put together on my Ipad. you can download the song here.
+It features a simulated electric piano and string instruments that I put together on my Ipad.
+Other sound effects I have for jumping and attacking I got from Freesound.org.

-<a href="/images/Fire/Fire Knight theme.mp3" download> Fire Knight theme.mp3 </a>

 #### Bug Fixes
 <p></p>